 At this point, you should be documenting both your conversations and comments made to you by the offender.
 This type of detailed information will be helpful later.
 It would also be well advised to get the contact information of anyone who has witnessed the harassment take place or any other victims that may have been affected.

 Take the issue to your manager and to the human resources department, if your company has one.
 It is important that you cover your bases and make sure that everyone is in the loop.
-When you do take the issue to management, it would in your best interest to keep calm and professional as getting emotional will not help make your case.
+When you do take the issue to management, it would be in your best interest to keep calm and professional as getting emotional will not help make your case.
 Be prepared to be methodical and give specific examples of what constituted the hostile work environment.

 Once this process is complete and management has talked to the offender, follow up to ensure that they did take action.
 You will not get a full account as that is confidential under the law.
 But you are entitled to know the result and if disciplinary action was taken.
 If the offending behavior still continues, you may have grounds for legal action.
-If this happens to you, our California employment lawyer who can help you with the legal process of pressing charging and obtaining compensation.
+If this happens to you, our California employment lawyers can help you with the legal process of pressing charging and obtaining compensation.

 Worker's Rights in California